1arush/assembly-ARM/README.md

 # ARM-Sim
 Contains codes from Computer Architecture course.

-It involves writing code on ARM-based architecture.
+It involves writing assembly code on an ARM-based architecture.

 The program for ARM-Sim can be found at https://webhome.cs.uvic.ca/~nigelh/ARMSim-V2.1/